neilellis/easydeploy/README.md

 The first time the script is run it will create the eeasydeploy ssh keys and tell you the public key.
 You will need to use this public key to grant access to your git repository - and that is why it is always listed at the beginning of a deploy.

 Once the keys are created this command will deploy your application to the hostname supplied - run it within a docker container and keep it running using supervisord

+## 3. Runtime

+### The host

+As part of the deployment process a user called 'easydeploy' will be created on the host system.
+In the `/home/easydeploy` directory will be a bin directory containing scripts used by the easydeploy runtime.

+#### run.sh

+This is the script that is run by supervisord which then runs your docker container, this script should be run by the easydeploy user.

+#### update.sh

+This script triggers a new git pull and a complete rebuild of the docker container, then it reboots the host.

 # Watch this project, easydeploy is in it's infancy - but boy is it simple to use :) #